When it Comes to Marriage, Love Ain't Shit

 1) respect to ensure you treat each other with kindness, instead of cussing each other out when an argument flares up;

-Marriage is work—not in the “we fight all the time” way, but in the figuring out how to be adults together way.
-It’s learning to live with someone else’s quirks and navigating different needs, moods, and dreams—sometimes all in one day.
-It’s a choice—a deliberate, conscious decision to show up and keep building something together.
+Marriage is work—not in the “we fight all the time” way, but in the figuring out how to "adult" together forever way.
+It’s learning to live with someone else’s quirks, navigating different needs and moods, being accountable and supporting dreams—sometimes all in one day.
+It’s a choice, a deliberate, conscious decision to show up and keep building something great together.

-So, yeah, love is a supporting actor, not the star.
+So, yeah maybe I should say love aint shit, but I'm say this: love is a supporting actor, but not the star.
 Respect keeps things steady; trust keeps things secure; laughter keeps things light, and liking your partner keeps things fun.
 Because when the fairy tale fades, you need someone you can not only love but actually stand and enjoy spending time with—that’s what makes coming home feel like coming home.

 XO,